 | Page Order | Manual arrangement | Automatic sequence |

-After scanning, OCR extracts all text from book pages.
+After scanning, on-device OCR extracts all text from book pages using Apple's Vision framework.
+The OCR engine supports 50+ languages and runs entirely on your iPhone—no internet connection required, no data uploaded to servers.
 Both printed text and clear handwritten notes are recognized.
 The extracted text is indexed for searching and can be exported for quotes and citations.

 Writing a paper?
 Select and copy text directly from scanned pages.
 Paste into your document with proper formatting.
-No more retyping passages—the scanned text is as usable as native digital text.
+No more retyping passages — the OCR'd text is as usable as native digital text.
+Export the whole book as a searchable PDF and paste anywhere you need.

 Book Scanner mode captures an open book in landscape orientation.
 Position the book's spine on the orange center line.
 When you capture, the app automatically splits the image into two separate pages—left page first, then right page—preserving correct reading order throughout your document.